Eder-2024/Project_1-Telco/README.md

 ---

-📝 Note: While the findings provide valuable insights, the dataset of over 7,000 customers may not fully represent the broader customer base.
+📝 **Note**: While the findings provide valuable insights, the dataset of over 7,000 customers may not fully represent the broader customer base.
 It doesn’t account for factors like geography, income, or service plans, and the analysis is based on a specific time period, making it less generalizable.
 Additionally, customer behavior may fluctuate over time, and external factors such as market conditions or competition are not considered, which could impact churn in ways not reflected in the data.

 ---